§The Demand — The Payment Sought After the Debt Was Discharged

 The Demand

-Take a single moment out of the record and hold it against the California felony made for it.
-After the Three-Day Notice issued — with the June rent already tendered by cashier’s check and in hand at the broker — the owner is alleged to have come to the tenants and conveyed, in substance, that he knew the payment was sitting at Berkshire Hathaway; that he needed cash now; that an additional payment was to be placed into his personal account; and that the eviction he had begun would take their home if they refused.
+Take a single moment out of the record and hold it against the statute.
+After the Three-Day Notice issued — with the June rent already tendered by cashier’s check and accepted at the broker — the owner is alleged to have conveyed, in substance, that he knew the payment was sitting at Berkshire Hathaway; that he needed cash now; that an additional payment was to be placed into his personal account; and that the eviction he had begun would take their home if they refused.
 They paid, under that fear.
 They were removed regardless.
 The rest of this site leads with the documents.
-This page leads with the felony — because the documents are what prove it.
+This page holds one event against the statute and presents, as a question, whether a demand for money owed to no one — backed by a threat to carry out an eviction the demandant had been told was already cured — reaches Penal Code § 518.
 The demand is the tenants’ account · Allegation framing throughout · No finding has been made

 The event, as alleged